andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

 #### [2:16]

-As I mentioned in the beginning, this walkthrough can be thought of as the &#8220;Hello World&#8221; of table view setup.
+As I mentioned in the beginning, this walkthrough can be thought of as the "Hello World&#8221; of table view setup.
 With that in mind, for now, I'll create a dataSourceArray with some dummy data in it, just to get things compiling and displaying data.

 #### [2:31]